openstack/neutron/doc/source/admin/config-ml2.rst

   agent configuration is required.
 For details, see the related *L2 agent* section below.

+* OVN

+  The administrator must configure some additional configuration options for the mechanism driver.
+When this driver is used, architecture of the Neutron application in the cluster is different from what it is with other drivers like e.g. Open vSwitch or Linuxbridge.
+  For details, see :ref:`OVN reference architecture<refarch-refarch>`.

 * SRIOV

   The SRIOV driver accepts all PCI vendor devices.